MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/-pcr.md

 <span id="_______Processor______"></span><span id="_______processor______"></span><span id="_______PROCESSOR______"></span> *Processor*
 Specifies the processor to retrieve the PCR information from.
 If *Processor* is omitted, the current processor is used.

+> [!NOTE] This command is not currently supported and may display incorrect output.
+>

 ### <span id="DLL"></span><span id="dll"></span>DLL